I recently had a gardener ask me about the first herb I'd ever grown.

 The Makino Botanical Garden was built in his hometown of Kochi City after he died in 1957 at the age of 94.

-Tomitaro Makino, Japanese botanist said,
+Tomitaro Makino, the Japanese botanist, said,

 "Plants can survive without humans; but humans can't survive without plants".